kaik-e/retia/README.md

-# C0alk - Website Cloaker
+# Retia - Website Cloaker

 A powerful website cloaking system with Nginx reverse proxy integration and a modern management dashboard.